 Causes of Attention Problems After Brain Injury

 One area of the brain that plays a major role in attention is the lateral intraparietal cortex.
-This area lets a person visually focus on important objects and filter out other stimuli.
-It’s how you can pay attention to the road when driving, for example.
+This area lets a person visually focus on specific objects while filtering out other stimuli.

 - Sleep disorders